-Jacob Moode, Daniel Griddle, and Daniel Murray were among the small number of soldiers left garrisoned at Pittsburgh’s Fort Fayette after General Anthony Wayne had moved from there to Legionville in final preparation for what would become the decisive Battle of Fallen Timbers.
+Jacob Moode, Daniel Gridley, and Daniel Murray were among the small number of soldiers left garrisoned at Pittsburgh’s Fort Fayette after General Anthony Wayne had moved from there to Legionville in final preparation for what would become the decisive Battle of Fallen Timbers.

 On the evening of May 8, 1794, Moode was found in his room beating a drunken Murray.
 When a sergeant ordered the two men to the guardhouse, Moode refused, saying he would kill Murray if made to go.
 The sergeant sent only Murray.

 Despite their fight and Moode’s threats against Murray, the men continued to bunk together.
 When Murray returned to their room later that night, Moode and Gridley beat him to death.